DukeAtreides/seekonkucc_CommunionClass/MardiGras_through_Lent/Lent_Week_1.md

      > Concrete reasons why its important to develop your conscience - it will help you interact better with other people, which will make yourself and the other person happier.
 - **Materials / Supplies:** N/A
 - **Activities (step-by-step):** Play the `Mercy Wheel` again.
 - **Teacher notes / Tips:**  `Please do not teach there is a literal devil`.
-Some people will believe in one, and some people don't.
+-  Some people will believe in one, and some people don't.
 But its a scary topic that could give children a complex, so its good to avoid this topic.
 If bullying or harm comes up during the conversation, please tell the parents and religious education.
+-  Also please avoid terms and discussion of things like `demon`, or things like `K Pop Demon Hunters`.
+This is so that kids don't get confused about serious topics with entertainment. `Bad angel` was chosen for a reason.
 - **Passport Location:**
 - **Resources / Books / Handouts:**
 - **TODOs / follow-up:** Get the `Peer Pressure` book from the library